Timsbim/ExponentialSums/README.md

 for positive integers $`n_1, \dots, n_k`$.

 # Days
-In the case of a day m/d/y:
+In the case of a day $`m/d/y`$ the corresponding exponential sum is defined by:
 ```math
     \begin{matrix*}[rcl]
         n_1 & = & m \\